-Unless a higher vote is required by other provisions of this Charter, the affirmative votes of at least four members of the City Council shall be required for the adoption of any order for the payment of money.
+Unless a higher vote is required by other provisions of this Charter, the affirmative votes of at least four members of the City Council shall be required for the adoption of any ordinance or resolution, or for the making or approving of any order for the payment f money.
 No order for the payment of money shall be adopted or made at any other than a regular or adjourned regular meeting.